benoitnabholz/seq_stat/README.md

-# The program compute population genetic statistics
+# Presentation

-`seq_stat_2pop` is a badly written but useful program to compute population genetics statistics using sequences data in fasta or phylip format.
+This is a suite of badly written but useful programs to compute population genetics statistics using sequences data in fasta or phylip format.
-This program is written using the [**Bio ++** library ](https://biopp.github.io/) (Guéguen et al. 2013).
+These programs are written using the [**Bio ++** library ](https://biopp.github.io/) (Guéguen et al. 2013).

+This include:
+- `seq_stat_2pop` to compute statistics on two populations

-The program `seq_stat_2pop_2N` compute statistics using only two diploid individuals.
+- `seq_stat_2pop_2N` to compute statistics using only two diploid individuals.
 It was used in Allio et al. 2021.

+- `seq_stat_coding` to compute statistics on only population using a alignment of coding sequences.

 The programs "V3" will be available for bio++ V3 when a stable version will be released.